vijayanant/vijayanant.github.io/content/posts/from-patterns-to-practice/documenting-your-decision/index.md

 The final, critical step in your framework is to effectively document and communicate the *what* and the *why* of your decision.
 For this, you'll use two powerful, practical tools: **Architectural Decision Records (ADRs)** and the **C4 Model** for diagrams.

+{{< note type="log" title="Architect's Log" >}}
-> **Architect's Log:** *Let's be honest for a moment.
+Let's be honest for a moment.
 The process we just walked through for CityPulse was clean.
 The drivers were clear, the options were distinct, and the weights were agreed upon.
 The real world is never this tidy.
 In a real project, you'd be dealing with a dozen other factors: the legacy system you have to integrate with, the political influence of the VP who loves a certain technology, and the vague, shifting requirements from marketing.
 The framework we're using isn't a magic formula that erases this complexity.
 It's a tool to bring a sliver of clarity and rationality *to* that complexity.
 It's a way to force the hard conversations and to make a defensible choice, even when the data is imperfect and the pressures are immense.
-Don't mistake the clarity of this story for the simplicity of the job.*
+Don't mistake the clarity of this story for the simplicity of the job.
+{{< /note >}}

 ## Capturing the "Why": Architectural Decision Records (ADRs)